xmi-schema/xmi-schema-python/README.md

 The `xmi-schema-python` library provides a robust framework for reading, parsing, and managing structural data from JSON dictionaries, converting them into structured Python objects that represent materials, cross-sections, members, connections, and geometric elements.

+## Feature Parity Status

+As of **v0.4.0**, Phase 5 of the feature-parity plan is complete: base physical entities, their analytical bridge (`XmiHasStructuralCurveMember`), and the coordinate deduplication point factory are all implemented and fully tested.
+Phase 6 adds end-to-end integration coverage plus documentation for the new graph patterns so downstream applications can rely on physical ↔ analytical mappings out of the box.
+This keeps the Python implementation aligned with the C# 0.8.0 reference and ready for the final parity push.

 ## Features

 - **Two parallel implementations** (v1 and v2) with different architectural approaches